top.jpg

 toomanyorchids.jpg

 Phalaenopsis are planted in many different types of growing media.
-That's one of the reasons it's hard to judge how often to water if you're a beginner.
+That makes it impossible to judge how often to water if you're a beginner.
 Plants in moss stay wet and need water only once every 2 weeks.
-On the other hand, the same plant in bark will probably need water twice a week!
+On the other hand, the same plant in bark will probably need water twice a week

 Here's a look at typical growing media for Phalaenopsis -

-Sphagnum moss is a favorite for many commercial growers, but it tends to stay wet too long (more than 2 weeks!) and breaks down quickly.
+Sphagnum moss is a favorite of many commercial growers.
+It stays wet too long (sometimes more than 2 weeks!) and breaks down quickly.

 This is a spongy, peat moss mix that is very inconsistent in its watering needs.